DiwashRai/digital-garden/content/Sources/CppCon 2021 - Back to Basics Templates.md

 > [!tip] Brief
 >   -   **lvalue** examples:
->       -   Expressions that designate variables or funcitons.
+>       -   Expressions that designate variables or functions.
 >       -   Class data members.
 >       -   A call to a function that returns an lvalue reference
 >   -   **prvalue** examples: